pm16/raylib-roguelike/README.md

 [] Build on windows
     [] Check window resizing
 [] Enable resizeable window
-    [] Minimum size needs to be set to tilesize * width and height
+    [X] Minimum size needs to be set to tilesize * width and height [] calculate new scale when the screen is resized.